Chandni-2022/Chandni-2022/README.md

 ### 🚀 About Me
 - 🌱 I’m currently learning everything 😊.
-- 🪻2024 Goal: To get an internship and contribute in open Source.
+- 🪻 2024 Goal: To get an internship and contribute to open source.
-- 💻 I currently building projects that solve real-world problems (sector = our college).
+- 💻 I'm building projects that solve real-world problems (sector = our college).
 - ⚡ Fun fact: **I’m creatively lazy!** 😄

 ---